JoshCheek/surrogate/Readme.md

 ----

 * deal with default: [], probably by marshall dumping and loading
-* rspec matchers need to be able to talk about nouns and predicates
 * .with() <-- no args, what should error messages be?
 * substitutability
 * add methods for substitutability